-Any equipment you have received for the Work at Home assignment should be returned to your supervisor on your first day of reporting to the site.
+Any equipment you have received for the Work From Home assignment should be returned to your supervisor on your first day of reporting to the site.

 Maximus anticipates that a mutually beneficial employment relationship will continue as you work at the site.